GuiCavi/spotify-xp/README.md

 `yarn` - to install the dependencies

+`sxp init` - it will ask for the environment variables needed to run the project

-`yarn start` - to run development env
+`sxp run (or yarn start)` - to run development env

 ## Environment variables